 Use this list when coming up with where to hide your clues for this treasure hunt preschool activity!
 Just imagine you are giving your kid instructions to find something and write that down.

 Step 2: Tuck each into it’s own envelope, or if you use paper fold it in half.
 You totally don’t need an envelope but I think it makes each clue a little easier to find and we had them around already.

 Step 4: Hand them the first envelope with clue and then they will find them all!
 Having two kids that were both racing around competing made it so I ended up having them take turns.
 They would find the clue and take turns opening it, and then I’d read it to them and off they’d go.
 It was a super fun preschool activity and they have been asking for it again and again!

-Related Post: How to teach preschool at home; A practical guide
+Related Post: How to teach preschool at home: Getting Started